zamotany/ansi-fragments/README.md

 [![Chat][chat-badge]][chat]
 [![Code of Conduct][coc-badge]][coc]

-A tiny library with builders to help making logs/CLI pretty with nice DX.
+A tiny library with builders to help making logs/CLI pretty with a nice DX.

 ## Installation